Kartikporwal/IndusAI-Python-Taska/README.md

 IndusAi Pyhton Intership Task
 Project Overview:-
 1. Guess the Number Game
-Description: A game where the computer randomly selects a number and the user has to guess it with hints provided.
+Description: A game where the computer randomly selects a number, and the user has to guess it with hints provided.

 2. To-Do List Application
 Description: A simple CLI-based to-do list manager where users can add, view, and delete tasks.